A Collaborative, Integrative Approach

 Absolutely.

-Therapy doesn’t have to be either/or.
-We can hold both—developing practical tools while also exploring the deeper patterns that can make those tools hard to access or sustain.
+For me, therapy isn’t an either/or process.
+We can hold both—developing practical tools while also understanding the underlying patterns that can make those tools difficult to access, trust, or sustain over time.

 Copyright © 2026 Sara Burchfiel, Individual and Family Therapy - All Rights Reserved.